abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 An NRP account, a namespace, and `kubectl` — see [Getting access](/documentation/userdocs/start/getting-started).

-**The `xilinx-tools` PVC.** Vitis and Vivado live on a shared read-only volume that the Coder FPGA template mounts at `/tools/Xilinx`.
+**The `xilinx-tools` PVC.** Vitis and Vivado exist on a shared read-only volume that the Coder FPGA template mounts at `/tools/Xilinx`.
 To use it from your own pods, ask the cluster admins on [Nautilus Support](https://nrp.ai/contact/) for a PVC pointing at that volume in your namespace, then check with `kubectl get pvc -n YOUR-NAMESPACE`.

 **ErrImagePull with unauthorized or denied** The registry normally allows anonymous pulls from inside the cluster.
-If you hit an auth error, ask on Nautilus Support for an imagePullSecrets entry in your namespace.
+If you hit an auth error, ask on [Nautilus Support](https://nrp.ai/contact/) for an imagePullSecrets entry in your namespace.
 Licensing needs no action — the cluster FlexLM server at `2100@xilinxd.xilinx-dev` is reachable from any pod, and every manifest here sets `XILINXD_LICENSE_FILE`.

 ## 2. Create a work PVC